Road Closures Near 801 Broadway Parking Garage

 In addition to the major rotations, our program also offers minor rotations (up to one day a week) in specific areas chosen by the resident.
 Minor experiences can be used to broaden training experiences or provide more in-depth experience in one or two areas.
 Possible minor experiences are available in the following areas:

-- Focused Clinical Services: Residents train alongside faculty who work closely with specialized pediatric populations (e.g., those with epilepsy, oncology, hearing loss, or congenital heart disease).
+- Focused Clinical Services: Residents train alongside faculty who work closely with specialized pediatric populations (e.g., those with epilepsy, cancer, hearing loss, or congenital heart disease).

 - Clinical Programs and Consultation Services: These programs provide residents with opportunities to work within a multidisciplinary treatment team providing neuropsychological evaluations, treatment, and consultation (e.g., Spina Bifida Clinic, Rehabilitation Follow-up Clinic, NICU Follow-up Clinic).